Blue-ringed octopus: Behavior

 Blue-ringed octopuses spend most of their time hiding in crevices while displaying effective camouflage patterns with their dermal chromatophore cells.
-Like all octopuses, they can change shape easily, which helps them to squeeze into crevices much smaller than themselves.
-This, along with piling up rocks outside the entrance to its lair, helps safeguard the octopus from predators.
+Like all octopuses, they can change shape easily, which allows them to squeeze into small crevices.
+This, along with piling up rocks outside the entrance to their lairs, helps safeguard them from predators.

-If they are provoked, they quickly change color, becoming bright yellow with each of the 50–60 rings flashing bright iridescent blue within a third of a second as an aposematic warning display.
-In the greater blue-ringed octopus (Hapalochlaena lunulata), the rings contain multi-layer light reflectors called iridophores.
+If they are provoked, they quickly change color, becoming bright yellow with each of the 50–60 rings flashing bright iridescent blue within a third of a second, as an aposematic warning display.
+In the greater blue-ringed octopus (H. lunulata), the rings contain multilayer light reflectors called iridophores.
 These are arranged to reflect blue–green light in a wide viewing direction.
-Beneath and around each ring there are dark pigmented chromatophores which can be expanded within 1 second to enhance the contrast of the rings.
-There are no chromatophores above the ring, which is unusual for cephalopods as they typically use chromatophores to cover or spectrally modify iridescence.
-The fast flashes of the blue rings are achieved by using muscles which are under neural control.
+Beneath and around each ring are dark-pigmented chromatophores that can be expanded within one second to enhance the contrast of the rings.
+No chromatophores are above the ring, which is unusual for cephalopods, as they typically use chromatophores to cover or spectrally modify iridescence.
+The fast flashes of the blue rings are achieved using muscles that are under neural control.
 Under normal circumstances, each ring is hidden by contraction of muscles above the iridophores.
-When these relax and muscles outside the ring contract, the iridescence is exposed thereby revealing the blue color.
+When these relax and muscles outside the ring contract, the iridescence is exposed, thereby revealing the blue color.

-Similar to other Octopoda, the blue-ringed octopus swims by expelling water from a funnel in a form of jet propulsion.
+Similar to other Octopoda, blue-ringed octopuses swim by expelling water from a funnel in a form of jet propulsion.
+They can also use chemotactile social recognition to influence their behavior.
+This trait is thought to be the driving force behind many evolved behavioral patterns such as mating, parental care, defense mechanisms, resource competition, and hunting strategies.

 Feeding

-The blue-ringed octopus diet typically consists of small crustaceans such as crabs and shrimp.
-They also tend to take advantage of small injured fish if they can catch them.
-The blue-ringed octopus pounces on its prey, seizing it with its arms and pulling it towards its mouth.
+The blue-ringed octopus feeds on fish and crustaceans.
+It pounces on its prey, seizing it with its arms and pulling it towards its mouth.
 It uses its horny beak to pierce through the tough crab or shrimp exoskeleton, releasing its venom.
 The venom paralyzes the muscles required for movement, which effectively kills the prey.